moh4med404/cybersec-pro-archive/README.md

 > These folders are currently being populated as I focus on developing practical skills.
 Practical content will be added continuously.

 ---
+## 💡 Tips and Tricks

+The `tips-and-tricks/` folder contains short, practical guides for common system and security tasks.
+Each tip is saved as a numbered PDF with explanations and screenshots.

+This folder is continuously updated with new helpful tips and tricks to support practical learning.

+---

 ## 🚀 Moving Forward